210 New Fidelity Ct. Garner, NC 27529

 Porcelain Veneers in Garner, NC

-• Chipped or cracked teeth
+- Chipped or cracked teeth

-• Discolored teeth
+- Discolored teeth

-• Worn-down teeth
+- Worn-down teeth

-• Gaps between teeth
+- Gaps between teeth

-• Crooked or misshapen teeth
+- Crooked or misshapen teeth

 Unlike dental implants, patients get to keep their natural teeth underneath their veneers.
 This means that the procedure for porcelain veneers is less invasive while providing you with the look, feel, and functionality of your natural teeth.
+They also require less tooth preparation and structure loss than a similar treatment option, dental crowns.

 Porcelain Veneers Process at Garner Family and Cosmetic Dentistry

-To prepare your teeth for porcelain veneers, Dr. Jenne removes a small amount of the tooth surface so that the veneers fit securely without bulging or interfering with your natural bite.
-Your existing tooth will be etched to ensure a firm bond between your tooth and the veneer.
 This part of the process makes your new veneers a permanent dental restoration.
-Next, Dr. Jenne takes dental impressions of your teeth to send to our labs, which will create the porcelain veneers.
+Next, Dr. Jenne takes dental impressions of your teeth to send to our labs, creating the porcelain veneers.
 In the meantime, temporary veneers are placed on your teeth until the custom veneers are ready to be bonded.

-Porcelain veneers FAQs
+Porcelain Veneers FAQs

 Do porcelain veneers break easily?